Capta1nRaj/mail-passify/README.md

 ```

 **Note:-** Once the OTP limits are reached, the user can try again after waiting for 5-10 minutes, as the OTP document from the database will be automatically deleted after this period.

+### 9. Custom Email Template:-

+To create custom template, update the ``email-template.html`` file.
+Currently the tempalte only support **plain html with in-line css**, your can checkout the pre-installed template in the file.
+You can use ChatGPT to convert your template to **plain html with in-line css**.

 ### Feel free to raise an issue if you find any bugs.
 Thanks in advance! 😁